latifatcii/latifatci.com/_posts/2022-01-31-modularize-an-iOS-project.md

 ---
 layout: post
 title: Modularize an iOS Project and Add Module Based Executable Apps
+desc:  A monolith project is the starter solution when building a new project.
+Mostly we won't need anything else when we have small-sized projects.
+But every time, adding a new feature to the codebase increases complexity and build time.
 ---

 A **monolith** project is the starter solution when building a new project.
 Mostly we won't need anything else when we have small-sized projects.
 But every time, adding a new feature to the codebase increases complexity and build time.